momochi000/typewar/README.md

 position func?

 ## Thinking out loud
-Difficulty multiplier should be passed in as a WPM value This function must be able to take that WPM value and scale the attack speed appropriately.
+Difficulty multiplier could be passed in as a WPM value This function must be able to take that WPM value and scale the attack speed appropriately.